Neuroendocrine Tumor of the Lung: Types of Treatment

 Each of these types of therapies are discussed below in more detail.
 A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 Sometimes, they can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

-The medications used to treat cancer are continually being evaluated.
+The medications used to treat NETs are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.

 It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
 Herbs, supplements, and other drugs can interact with cancer medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your prescriptions by using searchable drug databases.